LucyBejarano/pkg_ptds2019g5/README.md

 ## Video Presentation

-In order to help you understand how our project works, you can look at this video demonstrating the application's key points.
+In order to help you understand how our project works, you can look at this video demonstrating the application's key points : https://www.youtube.com/watch?v=tDroKLXlEnU&feature=youtu.be

 ## Main references